-A Fiber-reinforced Concrete Testing Primer for Ready Mix Concrete Producers (Part 2)
+A Fiber Reinforced Concrete Testing Primer for Ready Mix Professionals (Part 2)

 June 3, 2015

 Our first article (Ready Mixer News Memo Feb./Mar.
 2015 issue) in this important series explained the Fiber-reinforced Concrete (FRC) sampling procedure, including some of the most critical points of test specimen fabrication.
 This issue’s article continues the series with details of the proper testing process, along with a review of approved fibers from the ABC Polymer stable of products.

 It is our hope that this primer for ready mix concrete producers, as well as engineers, contractors, and commercial laboratory personnel, will help ensure that the product delivered to each and every project is sampled properly and specimens are fabricated and tested properly.
 It is essential that ready mix producers fully understand the importance of these three critical areas, including making sure that the FRC’s performance tests meet with local DOT or other codes/specifications or with ASTM or other national or international consensus procedures.

 Without the Quality Control (QC) Manager of a ready mix company monitoring and policing project inspectors and commercial laboratory technicians, the potential exists for the concrete test data generated for a given project to be rejected, ultimately resulting in non-payment of the concrete.